xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 ---
 # Contributing

 Everyone is welcome to contribute.
 We follow a standard open source / GitHub model and will review pull requests from everyone (see an example of [unsolicited grammar improvements](https://github.com/xp-dojo/atdd-bank-account/pull/16)).
-If you're not confident with the idea of pull requests, start [https://help.github.com/en/articles/about-pull-requests](https://help.github.com/en/articles/about-pull-requests).
+If you're not confident with the idea of pull requests, start with [https://help.github.com/en/articles/about-pull-requests](https://help.github.com/en/articles/about-pull-requests).

-This document describes
+This document describes:

-* Agreements contributors have accepted, forming a kind of code of conduct in how we build materials out
+* Agreements contributors have accepted, forming a kind of code of conduct of how we build materials out
-* Minimum required artifacts that we feel contribute to a good set of materials
+* Minimum required artifacts that we feel contribute to a good workshop
 * Licensing information
 * Committing and contribution model